ihmwg/IHMCIF/documentation/documentation.md

 #### Inventory of deposited models

-The `ihm_model_list` category provides an inventory list of the models deposited, along with references to the modeling experiment that produced the models and a method to group the models according to the discretion of the depositor.
+The `ihm_model_list` category provides an inventory list of the models deposited, along with references to the modeling protocol that produced the models and the structure assembly/sub-assembly corresponding to the model.
+The models can be grouped together according to the discretion of the depositor.
 The grouping can refer to any combination of the following and can have an appropriate user-friendly name.

  - Clusters or ensembles resulting from the integrative modeling experiment
  - Different states in a multi-state modeling experiment